krishnat2/GCD-CourseProject/README.md

 ## Code Book

-The Code Book for the Tidy Dataset can be found in CodeBook.md
+The Code Book for the Tidy Dataset can be found in CodeBook.md, along with the Methodology for run_analysis.R